The Braille Bistro awards and recognition!

 Assign each deck a color and shape on the back of the card to provide visual distinction.
 These were also added to the menu.

 The game materials as iterated through feedback have been professionally printed.
-I also created an add-on sheet that allows players to reflect on the game's hypothesis on their own, directs them to additional braille learning resources, and includes the alternative game modes.
+I also created a Level Up Sheet that allows players to reflect on the game's hypothesis on their own, directs them to additional accessibility resources, and includes the alternative game modes.

-I would like to conduct further playtesting, focusing on a few key areas:
+I'd like more feedback on a few key areas:

 Allow natural interpretation of the rules rather than providing additional explanation (unless asked).

-Rephrase a few questions to allow for a more open-ended response.
+Rephrase a few questions to allow for a more open-ended responses.

 Test the alternative formats introduced since previous testing.